matthewdshepherd/fitlit/README.md

 OR

-Download and unzip the FitLit.zip file, and open the index.html file in the broswer of your choice to view the website.
+Download and unzip the fitlit-master.zip file, and open the index.html file in the broswer of your choice to view the website.

 ## Screenshots